xueqili02/xueqili02/README.md

 - 👋 Hi, I’m Xueqi Li.
 - 👀 I’m interested in Computer Science (database systems and backend development).<!-- - 😊 Welcome to visit [my website](https://xueqili02.github.io).-->
-- ✌ Welcome to use my browser extention **SearchingTAB** to improve productivity, which is now available on both [Chrome](https://chromewebstore.google.com/detail/searchingtab/oagmokicamldkfkolbpdmbkckefanakd) and [Edge](https://microsoftedge.microsoft.com/addons/detail/searchingtab/hhfjkhkaehbignlgnngiigjdjejagono)!
+- ✌ Welcome to use my browser extention **SearchingTAB** to improve productivity, which is now available in both [Chrome](https://chromewebstore.google.com/detail/searchingtab/oagmokicamldkfkolbpdmbkckefanakd) and [Edge](https://microsoftedge.microsoft.com/addons/detail/searchingtab/hhfjkhkaehbignlgnngiigjdjejagono)!
 (I know a lot of people would keep a lot of tabs open in their browsers.
 You should try this!)
 - 😍 Interested in cats?
 Welcome to take a look at our **WeChat miniprogram 红果喵谱**.
 You can search in WeChat with the name or copy-paste this link into WeChat and open it: #小程序://红果喵谱/EMZhxAWVLI0xsxv
 <!---
 - 💻 Dev skills: